 Pregnancy Diagnosis (Scanning Results): Farmers can record the results of pregnancy scanning.
 Where serves are recorded scan results will verify expected calving dates.
 Where serves are not recorded, farmers can record the approximate number of days in calf (usually given by scanning technician).
 This will create an estimated expected calving date.
 This data can be recorded on the ICBF website or via farm software.

 Farmers can record certain health and disease information on their animals.
 These include:

 Farmers can record incidents of mastitis and lameness on the ICBF website (www.icbf.com).
 It is vital that all farmers record these very important health events.
-The health sub-index currently makes up three percent of the overall EBI.
+The health sub-index currently makes up four percent of the overall EBI.
 The main reason for this low weighting is that there are currently not enough records in the database on mastitis and lameness to increase the weighting of these important traits.
 In order to increase the amount of data available, farmers will have to record the data on farm.
 When recording mastitis and lameness, farmers can also record the affected quarter/leg, as well as the treatment used.
 Somatic Cell Count (SCC) is the third trait that is included in the health sub-index, but unlike lameness and mastitis, data for SCC is readily available through milk recording.
 ICBF would love to increase the weighting of the health sub-index, but is not currently in a position to do so until more data becomes available on lameness and mastitis.